There are many free sources of white noise, ranging from household appliances to Apps and simple online players.

 It’s as simple as you can get, with a pretty visual interface giving you control over the type and volume, and options to save your favorite mixes.
 It does have ads at the bottom of the screen though.

-White noise baby offers a range of white noise sounds for parents to play, with timers up to 2 hours or continuous play.
+White noise baby offers a range of white noise sounds for parents to play, with several timer options or continuous play.